javier-rueda/Cell-Resonances/data_analysis/conditioning/readme.md

 The 'conditioning' folder includes the following:

-- **/src**: This directory contains the source code for data conditioning.
-The primary script is `conditioning_script.py`, which processes raw AFM data and generates a CSV file.
+- **`conditioning.py`**: The source code for data conditioning, which processes raw AFM data and generates a CSV file.

 - **/data**: Sample raw data files used for testing the conditioning script.